superlinked/VectorHub/docs/use_cases/recSys-basic.md

 Evaluating manually, we can see (above) that both of our models recommend items that belong to the 'travel' category, which means that both models produce lists that are relevant.
-But to provide a more insightful evaluation of our models, we need to measure them numerically.
+This is a good intuitive start to evaluating our two interaction-based models.
+But to provide a more objective (and scalable) evaluation of our models, we need a quantitative measure.

-### Evaluation Metrics
+**Evaluation metrics**

-Another, probably more effective way to ascertain the quality of a recommender is to measure values such as precision and recall.
-These metrics evaluate recommendation relevancy in two different ways.
-Precision measures the proportion of recommended items that are relevant, while recall assesses the proportion of relevant items that are recommended.
+Measuring values such as precision and recall are good ways of complementing our manual evaluation of our recommendation system's quality.
+Precision and recall evaluate recommendation relevancy in two different ways. **Precision** measures the proportion of recommended items that are relevant, while **recall** assesses the proportion of relevant items that are recommended.
 High precision means that most of the recommended items are relevant, and high recall means that most of the relevant items are recommended.
-Let's perform such an evaluation, below.
+Let's perform such an evaluation of our models, below.

 ```python
 def precision_and_recall_at_k(train, test, recommended, k):